Monday, June 15, 2026

 Biostimulants: Helping crops beat stress and boost yield

-As South African farmers face intensifying heat and drought, biostimulants are emerging as a vital tool for crop survival.
-An expert explains how, unlike traditional fertilisers, these science-backed products help plants manage stress and optimise nutrient use
+As South African farmers face intensifying variable environmental conditions, biostimulants are emerging as a vital tool for crop survival.
+An expert explains that, in conjunction with traditional fertilisers, these science-backed products help plants manage stress and optimise nutrient use

 by Patricia Tembo